Cwilson3007/DFIR-Simulated-Nation-State-Attack_Ongoing/README.md

 📸 ![VM Downloads](screenshots/1_vm_downloads.png)
 📌 *Prebuilt VM images downloaded.*

+Explanation: This screenshot shows the download page for the prebuilt VM images (e.g., Kali Linux, SIFT Workstation).
+I chose prebuilt images to save time and ensure consistency, as these are widely used in DFIR communities and come with preinstalled tools tailored for forensics and attack simulation.

 📸 ![VM Import](screenshots/2_vm_import.png)
 📌 *Virtual machines successfully imported into VirtualBox.*
+Explanation: Displays the VirtualBox interface during the import of the Kali Linux OVA file.
+Importing OVAs ensures all VMs start with a clean, standardized configuration, reducing setup errors.

 📸 ![VM Settings](screenshots/3_vm_settings.png)
 📌 *Configured VM settings for memory, CPU, and network.*
+Shows the VirtualBox settings for the Windows 10 VM, including allocated memory (4GB), CPU (2 cores), and network configuration.
+I allocated sufficient resources to handle forensic tools and attack simulations without performance issues.
 📸 ![Network Configuration](screenshots/4_network_config.png)
 📌 *NAT Network configured to allow communication between VMs.*

+Explanation: Captures the NAT Network configuration in VirtualBox, confirming that all VMs are on the <HOST-IP> subnet.
+This setup isolates the lab from my host machine and the internet, ensuring safety while allowing inter-VM communication for the attack simulation.

 ## PHASE 3: ATTACK SIMULATION & DEPLOYMENT ##
 ![Attack Scenario Overview](screenshots/7_attack_scenario_overview.png)
 📌 *Flowchart illustrating the entire nation-state supply chain attack process, from initial compromise to forensic evasion techniques.*

+Explanation: This flowchart illustrates the entire nation-state supply chain attack process, from initial compromise to forensic evasion.
+I created it to visualize the attack chain and ensure my simulation covered all key stages, making it easier to explain to readers and guide my forensic analysis later.

 #### **Attack Flow Breakdown**
 The above **flowchart** provides a structured view of the **advanced supply chain attack**: